2000–2001 California electricity crisis: Effects of partial deregulation

 On a federal level, the Energy Policy Act of 1992, for which Enron had lobbied, opened electrical transmission grids to competition, unbundling generation and transmission of electricity.

 On the state level, part of California's deregulation process, which was promoted as a means of increasing competition, was also influenced by lobbying from Enron, and began in 1996 when California became the first state to deregulate its electricity market.

 Energy deregulation put the three companies that distribute electricity into a tough situation.
-Energy deregulation policy froze or capped the existing price of energy that the three energy distributors could charge.
+Energy deregulation policy froze or capped the price of energy that the three energy distributors could charge.
 Deregulating the producers of energy did not lower the cost of energy.
 Deregulation did not encourage new producers to create more power and drive down prices.
 Instead, with increasing demand for electricity, the producers of energy charged more for electricity.
-The producers used moments of spike energy production to inflate the price of energy.
-In January 2001, energy producers began shutting down plants to increase prices.
+The producers used spikes in energy production to inflate the price of energy.
+In January 2001, energy producers began shutting down plants in order to increase prices.

 Government price caps

 By keeping the consumer price of electricity artificially low, the California government discouraged citizens from practicing conservation.
 In February 2001, California governor Gray Davis stated, "Believe me, if I wanted to raise rates I could have solved this problem in 20 minutes."
+However, in San Diego, where San Diego Gas & Electric had paid off its debt, market rates were charged beginning in July 1999.
+Prices doubled in two months due to a hot summer, and people protested by not paying their bills and calling the power company.

 When the electricity demand in California rose, utilities had no financial incentive to expand production, as long term prices were capped.
 Instead, wholesalers such as Enron manipulated the market to force utility companies into daily spot markets for short term gain.
 For example, in a market technique known as megawatt laundering, wholesalers bought up electricity in California at below cap price to sell out of state, creating shortages.
 In some instances, wholesalers scheduled power transmission to create congestion and drive up prices.

 After extensive investigation, the Federal Energy Regulatory Commission (FERC) substantially agreed in 2003: